Code-Institute-Submissions/UCFD-Milestone-Project-10/README.md

 ### User stories

     First Time Visitor Goals
-            As a First Time Visitor, I want to easily understand teh main purpose of the site and learn more about the organisation.
+            As a First Time Visitor, I want to easily understand the main purpose of the site and learn more about the organisation.
             As a First Time Visitor, I want to be able to easily navigate throughout the site to find content As a First Time Visitor, I want to locate their social media links to see their followings on social media to determine how trusted and known they are.